Riders riding down a hill in Spain

 - Rates are per person, based on two riders sharing a twin or double room during the ride.

-- Please note: the ride will also confirm for 2 riders on payment of a supplement of c. €260/£225/$260 per person.
+- Please note: the departure on the 28th of July will also confirm for 2 riders on payment of a supplement of c. €600/£520/$670 per person.
 Once the group has reached 4 people, we will remove this supplement from your invoice and refund you if you have already paid it.

-- If you sign up to the ride as a solo rider and there are no other riders likely to share your room, you will be charged a single room supplement of approx. €80/£70/$85.
+- If you sign up to the ride as a solo rider and there are no other riders likely to share your room, you will be charged a single room supplement of approx. €180/£170/$195.
 You will then be reimbursed if a sharer is found for you at a later date.

 - Transfers are not included.
-You can choose to arrive in Barcelona airport (Spain) or Toulouse airport (France) - both are 3hrs away from the Benasque Valley.
-The cost starts from €345 per person based on a minimum of 2 riders (each way rate, pick up from Barcelona airport 16:00, drop off around 14:00).
+The cost starts from €220 per person based on a minimum of 2 riders (each way rate, pick up from Barcelona airport 16:00, drop off around 14:00) - payable locally with cash or card.
 Alternatively an option is to rent a car and make your own way to the Benasque Valley.

 - Rider weight limit: 95 kg / 210 lbs / 15 st